Difference Methods for Double-Change Covering Designs: Constructions

-Each $B_{j,e}$ only covers new pairs and does not effect introductions in preexisting blocks, so if ($V,\cB$) was tight or economical so is $(V^*,\cB^*)$.
-The block insertions do not affect the double change between the first and last block, so if $(V,\cB)$ was circular so is ($V^*,\cB^*$). \end{proof}
+Each $B_{j,e}$ only covers new pairs and does not effect introductions in preexisting blocks.
+Further, the pairs covered in the $B_{j,e}$ are only covered in that particular block so if ($V,\cL$) was tight or economical so is $(V^*,\cL^*)$.
+The block insertions do not affect the double-change between the first and last block, so if $(V,\cL)$ was circular so is ($V^*,\cL^*$). \end{proof}

-For example consider the linear \dccd(7,3,7) and expansion set in Table~\ref{Table: dccd(7,3,2,7)}.
-We may insert four new blocks at each expansion set location that consist of the unchanged subset and the vertices of an edge in a 1-factor of $K_8$ in Figure~\ref{Figure: K8} to construct a \dccd(13,3,35) as seen in Table~\ref{Table: DCCD(15,3,2,3)}.
+For example consider the linear \dccd{}(7,3,7) and expansion set in Table~\ref{Table: dccd(7,3,2,7)}.
+We may insert four new blocks at each expansion set location that consist of the unchanged subset and the vertices of an edge in a 1-factor of $K_8$ in Figure~\ref{Figure: K8} to construct a \ldccd{}(15,3,35) as seen in Table~\ref{Table: DCCD(15,3,2,3)}.

-We note that every new element $x\in X \backslash V$ in Theorem~\ref{Theorem: dccd(v+1,k,2) increase} is always removed one block after it is introduced.
-Consequently, $x$ is never in an unchanged subset so $\cB^*$ never has an expansion set.
+We note that every new element $x\in X$ in Theorem~\ref{Theorem: dccd(v+1,k,2) increase} is always removed one block after it is introduced.
+Consequently, element $x$ is never in an unchanged subset so $\cL^*$ never has an expansion set.